yaqwsx/PcbDraw/README.md

 than 10 minutes, which is not much time.
 Please, send a pull-request for components you have created.

+When specifying multiple module libraries, the first library path to match a given footprint is used for rendering.
+The lookup order is the same you wrote the `<libraries>` list.

 ## Eagle Boards

 Boards from Eagle CAD are not supported directly now.
 You can import an Eagle